Chart Color Schemes

 Weston has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region: Hunter Expressway (M15).
-Other key projects include Hunter Power Project at Kurri Kurri Power Station, Weston Commercial Centre Masterplan, and Hunter Regional Plan 2041.
-The following details those most relevant to the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are Hunter Expressway (M15), Hunter Power Project (Kurri Kurri Power Station), Weston Commercial Centre Masterplan, and Hunter Regional Plan 2041.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.